Lake Saving Restoration Projects

 Multiple berm breaks were constructed along Naples Creek and one of its tributaries.
 Floodwaters can now slowly filter through open lands for water quality and flood resiliency benefits.

-New cross culverts under Route 245 to carry high flows under the road and into an open area for filtering.
+Project Features: New cross culverts under Rt.
+245 to carry high flows into an open landscape for natural filtration

 Eroding streams and road banks can be a significant source of sediment pollution to Canandaigua Lake.
 The Watershed Council has partnered with multiple municipalities and NYS Department of State to stabilize stream and road banks.
 Recent project photos are shown below.